 Even with the explosion of passing yardage in the years since his retirement in 1972 he still either holds or shares five NFL records:

 Most games with 200 or more receiving yards: 5 (Calvin Johnson)

-Most consecutive seasons 11 or more TD receptions: 4 (Marvin Harrison, Art Powell)
+Most consecutive seasons with 11 or more TD receptions: 4 (Marvin Harrison, Art Powell)

-Most consecutive seasons 12 or more TD receptions: 3 (tied with four others)
+Most consecutive seasons with 12 or more TD receptions: 3 (tied with four others)

-Most consecutive seasons 13 or more TD receptions: 3 (Jerry Rice, Terrell Owens)
+Most consecutive seasons with 13 or more TD receptions: 3 (Jerry Rice, Terrell Owens)

 And most impressive of all he holds the record, alone, for most long pass receptions (70+ yards) in a career: 12.